margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful the people in the Middle East and to understand the Arab world better
 * Grateful for support from my sister
 * Grateful for liberal arts thinking
+* Grateful for the people at nursing homes and Milestones
+* Grateful for the people in the construction work
+* Grateful for the architecture in Washington, DC
+* Grateful for the people in Kentucky

 <br>